Commercial Strategy 2021-2026

 Open: Willing to consider and enable different approaches across our commercial development opportunities, working with stakeholders at all levels, including small and big businesses, community groups and third sector organisations.

-Free: We will continue to ensure that the Welsh Government estate retains its free and open access for the people of Wales.
+Free: We will continue to ensure that the Welsh Government estate retains its freedom and open access for the people of Wales and will improve access to the estate to increase equity for the people of Wales

 Trust: NRW will be transparent in its undertakings and be held accountable to the people of Wales when pursuing its commercial agenda.